AbbasMammad/AppliedDataScienceCapstone/README.md

 # SpaceY
 This is a Coursera project.
+The project was completed as part of the "Applied Data Science Capstone" course.